ParadoxV5/Discord-Markdown/README.md

   (i.e., `*text *` or `* text *`) [tested Mobile 175.16 & 178.19].
 [^d]: These are possibly unique to Discord’s Markdown and not found on other Markdown apps like GitHub.
 [^s]: Also check out: [Discord’s support article on spoilers](https://support.discord.com/hc/en-us/articles/360022320632-Spoiler-Tags-)
-[^1]: New Stuff!
-Available features were reïntroduced on Web 198920, Desktop 198953 and Mobile 178.19 (Discord’s 8th birthday update).
-  They also made a brief apperance on Web 192149, Desktop PTB 193325 and Mobile 175.16 along with the link text style, but both were reverted the minute I finished updating this documentation.
 [^n]: *Huh?
 You didn’t know you can send multiline messages on Desktop/Web with `⇧ Shift` + `↩ Enter`/`⌅ Return`?*